wuhongyi/ROOTNote/class/TTree.md

 To Fill this object, use member function Fill with no parameters.
 The Fill function loops on all defined TBranch.

+## function Scan()

+The options string can contains the following parameters:
+-  lenmax=dd
+      - Where 'dd' is the maximum number of elements per array that should be printed.
+If 'dd' is 0, all elements are printed (this is the default)
+-  colsize=ss
+      - Where 'ss' will be used as the default size for all the column.
+If this options is not specified, the default column size is 9
+-  precision=pp
+      - Where 'pp' will be used as the default 'precision' for the printing format.
+-  col=xxx
+      - Where 'xxx' is colon (:) delimited list of printing format for each column.
+The format string should follow the printf format specification.
+The value given will be prefixed by % and, if no conversion specifier is given, will be suffixed by the letter g. before being passed to fprintf.
+If no format is specified for a column, the default is used  (aka ${colsize}.${precision}g )

 ## class